JohnnieShen/cs257-Project-Ingenuity/README.md

 Another thing we've been always wanted to do is to add sounds effects and music to the game.
 We have been sidetracked for multiple times in attempting to do this, but hopefully we can add it in this patch.

 - Boss enemies with special scripts for behavior, boss fight mechanic, end game goals (tentative if our time allows), more enemy types
-- More POI on the map, fell-able trees
+- More POI on the map, fell-able trees with particle effects.
 - More blocks, better navigation scheme for build mode for selecting blocks
 - UI polish
 - Sounds (sound effects, music)